gm3k4g/OpenSoku/README.md

 # License

 This project is licensed under GPLv2.
+For more details, check the file [LICENSE.md](LICENSE.md)

 # Authors
 The initial work for this project was done by [Marisa-Chan](https://github.com/Marisa-Chan) .